March 20th-22nd, 2020

 Berry Liberman (Australia) is the co-founder and creative director of Small Giants, an Impact family office based in Melbourne, Australia that invests in and nurtures businesses working towards a more just, sustainable and compassionate world.
 The Small Giants family of businesses includes Impact Investment Group, B Lab Australia, Peace Factory, Mossy Willow Farm, The School of Life Australia and Dumbo Feather among others.
 Berry is also the publisher of Dumbo Feather, a multi-platform media company that publishes long-form conversations with extraordinary thinkers and doers across the world.
 She believes the stories we tell have a profound effect on the lives we lead and the world we live in, and is passionate about creating spaces and communities that foster robust, substantive conversation.

-Professor Wen Tiejun (China) is a renowned expert on social-economic sustainable development and rural issues, especially in policy studies on inclusive growth of rural and urban integration, regional comparative studies.
-It is because he has not only done more than 20 years policy studies in different Central Governments’ departments since 1980s, but also overseas’ researches appointed by WB, UN, EU, etc, before he was invited to be a dean in one of the top 10 universities in China.
-He has got State Council’s Award for Outstanding Contribution in 1998, China Central TV Annual Award to Top 10 Economic Talent in 2003, and Beijing Municipal Government Award of Outstanding Study Outcome in both 2010 and 2012, Ministry of Education Award on Outstanding Contribution of Social Science Studies in 2015.
+Professor Wen Tiejun (China) is a renowned expert on sustainable social-economic development and rural issues, with a particular focus on rural-urban integration.
+He has consulted with government departments in China since the 1980s, and has conducted overseas research with the World Bank, the EU, and the UN.
+He is also a dean in one of the top 10 universities in China.
+He is a recipient of the Chinese State Council’s Award for Outstanding Contribution in 1998, the China Central TV Annual Economic Talent Award in 2003, the Beijing Municipal Government Award for Outstanding Study Outcomes in both 2010 and 2012, and the Ministry of Education Award for Outstanding Contributions to Social Science Studies in 2015.

 Manish Jain (India) is a leading voice for the regeneration of diverse local knowledge systems, cultural imaginations, and the deschooling of our lives.
 He is the Co-Founder and coordinator of the Udaipur-based Shikshantar: The Peoples’ Institute for Rethinking Education and Development, and the co-founder of some of the most innovative educational experiments in the world: Swaraj University, the Jail University, the Creativity Adda, the Learning Societies Unconference, the Walkouts-Walkon network, Udaipur as a Learning City, and the Families Learning Together network.
 He recently helped to launch the global Ecoversities Network.
 Manish is the editor of several books on learning societies, unlearning, gift culture, community media, and tools for deep dialogue.
 Read more about Manish here.